Lemonexe/VLizard/docs/user/manual.md

 Welcome to the user manual for VLizard, a VLE wizard. 🧙‍♂️⚗🦎

 This document will quickly guide you through the process of using VLizard app for processing VLE data.
+Both isobaric and isothermal VLE data are supported, though some features are only for isobaric data.
 It does not cover all advanced features, but should be enough to get you started.
 Please refer to other pages for advice on tests of thermodynamic consistency.